On the local in time well-posedness of an elliptic-parabolic ferroelectric phase-field model: Introduction

 where the space $\W^*$ is defined by \eqref{special not2}.
 Using Lax-Milgram we infer that $(\uu(t),\phi(t))$ as well as the nonlinear functional $\sos(t,\vareps(\uu(t)),\nabla\phi(t),\PP(t))$ are uniquely determined by the given pair $(t,\PP(t))$.
 Hence $\sos(t,\vareps(\uu(t)),\nabla\phi(t),\PP(t))$ can be rewritten to the form $S(t,\PP(t))$ and \eqref{elliptic-parabolic-1} equivalently reduces to a semilinear parabolic equation

-We then exploit the fixed point theorem given by Cl\'{e}ment and Li \cite{LiClement1994} based on the maximal parabolic regularity (Definition \ref{maximal parabolic property}) theory to obtain the local well-posedness of the semilinear parabolic problem \eqref{single parabolic-1}.
+We then exploit the existence and uniqueness result given by Cl\'{e}ment and Li \cite{LiClement1994} to obtain the local well-posedness of the semilinear parabolic problem \eqref{single parabolic-1}.
 It is worth noting that the key point for the proof is that the solution $(\uu,\phi)$ of \eqref{elliptic-parabolic-1a} is of class $W^{1,p}$ for some $p>d$ (see \eqref{why p larger d} below).
 This property will firstly be imposed as an assumption (Assumption \ref{A3}) for the local well-posedness result.
 We then give sufficient geometric and regularity conditions which will guarantee the validity of Assumption \ref{A3}.
 For details, we refer to Section \ref{main results}.